 - recycle last week’s menu plan and have the whole week off – your grocery bill will be TEENY TINY this week.

 - use the meals as you need to on busy days and cook as usual on the other nights.

 Your frozen meals will last around 2 – 3 months in the freezer, although it’s important to note, this timeframe is about quality – according to Foodsafty.gov (US) frozen food will last indefinitely.
 So if recycling last week’s meal plan seems way too boring, you can have a week off next month.

 These frozen meals also make good backup meals on days when you’re sick, the unexpected pops up, or you’re having one of those everything has gone to hell and I want to curl up in a little ball – don’t think I’m cooking dinner!
 Where’s the wine? kind of days.

 Having to feed the family every single night is a big job.
 You deserve the night off!
 The problem is, in the absence of Jamie Oliver, or a partner with culinary flare, the other option is takeaway.
-Takeaway is fine occasionally, but it can be a drain on your health and wallet if relied on too much.
+Takeaway is convenient, but it can be a drain on your health and wallet if relied on too much.

 The alternative to eating healthy while saving time and money is to batch cook meals to freeze.
-The cook once eat twice method is the EASIEST way to batch cook freezer foods and save.
+The cook once, eat twice method is the EASIEST way to batch cook freezer foods and save.

 Melissa Goodwin is a writer and the creator of Frugal and Thriving who has a passion for living frugally and encouraging people to thrive on any budget.
 The blog is nine years old and is almost like her eldest baby.
 Prior to being a blogger and mum (but not a mummy blogger), she worked as an accountant doing other people’s budgets, books and tax.